Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

     #endif

 :ref:`Vitis Vision AIE library functions <aie_library_functions>` packaged with Vitis Vision AIE library are pre optimized vector implementations for various computer vision tasks.
-These functions can be directly included in user kernel (as shown in example below)
+These functions can be directly included in user kernel (as shown in example below).

 .. code:: c